sakcham-de/Vehicle-detection-using-YOLO-classifier/README.md

 This Python script uses the YOLO (You Only Look Once) real-time object detection system to detect vehicles in a video.

 # YOLO classifier
-The YOLO classifier used in this file was used from https://github.com/ultralytics/ultralytics
+The YOLO classifier used in this file is yolo version 8 classifiers for vehicles used from https://github.com/ultralytics/ultralytics

 ## Dependencies